The Absolute Truth about Secrets & Shame.

 In psychology, compartmentalisation is defined as a defence mechanism where someone suppresses their thoughts and emotions.
 It’s not always done consciously.

 Although I had no idea I was doing it, compartmentalisation was how I could function.
 As a mother, wife, and student.
 After having a very sick kid, sexual assaults, and 2 rocky marriages.
 I was a pro at it.
 I pushed that stuff down as far as it would go.

 I felt that it was shameful to not be able to cope.

 To maintain the secrecy, I needed to hide the fact that I was falling apart — I put my feelings in a basket way at the bottom of my brain and left them there — for years.

-I didn’t compartmentalise purposefully – I only knew there were responsibilities that needed to be handled and it was up to me to HTFU and do them.
+I didn’t compartmentalise purposefully — I only knew some responsibilities needed to be handled, and it was up to me to HTFU and do them.